-Gypsy moth is one of the most destructive forest insect pests to infect New Jersey and Pennsylvania forests.
+Gypsy moth (Lymantria dispar) is one of the most destructive forest insect pests to infect New Jersey and Pennsylvania forests.
 Repeated defoliation by gypsy moths represents a serious threat to woodland and shade trees.

 Introduced accidentally from France about 120 years ago, gypsy moth damage tends to rise and fall in terms of severely destructive populations.
 Weather conditions and natural enemies play an important role in helping to limit damaging outbreaks, but occasionally levels warrant integrated pest management (IPM) measures.